 The dream of financial freedom

-NFTs have become a great source of investment that can pay you back faster than crypto trading.
+NFTs has become a great source of investment that can pay you back faster than crypto trading.
 Every NFT investor dreams of becoming financially independent or having enough assets to enjoy the champagne in a private yacht.
 However, sometimes these dreams are just castles in the air.

-Here’s a perfect meme for the NFT investors:
+Here’s a perfect NFT meme for the investors:

 Vitalik Bear costume meme

 Although there’s nothing wrong with wearing a bear costume at a conference, especially when you’re rich and have no worries at hand.
 Vitalik Buterin wearing a bear costume at an event caught the internet’s attention.